John Tavares Game Preview: Maple Leafs vs. Panthers

 Tavares Season Stats Insights in 2022-23

-- He had a goal in 28 of 80 games last season, with multiple goals in seven of them.
+- He had a goal in 28 games last season out of 80 games played, including multiple goals seven times.

-- Tavares had an assist in 32 games last season out of 80 games played, including multiple assists 10 times.
+- In 32 of 80 games last season, Tavares had an assist -- and 10 of those games included multiple assists.

-- Tavares' implied probability to go over his point total is 65.4% based on the odds.
+- The implied probability that he hits the over on his points prop total is 64.5%, based on the odds.

-- There is an implied probability of 44.4% of Tavares going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Tavares has an implied probability of 44.4% of going over his assist prop bet.

 Sign up for Underdog fantasy today.